This is a collaborative post

 Keep toys in one area

 As much as possible we try to keep the kids garden toys in one area.
-They have a sand pit and a water table which are confined to one corner.
+They have a sand pit and a water table which are confined to one corner as well as a kids slide.
 At the end of the day balls, Frisbees, ride on toys etc are all put away too.
 It looks much nicer and you can go outside with a cold glass of something in the evening and enjoy our garden without looking at plastic nonsense.

 Feed the animals and birds